GoogleCloudPlatform/cloud-builders-community/cron-builder/README.md

 `cron-builder` currently uses the default service in App Engine standard.
 If you already have an App Engine application installed in your project, you will need to adjust the configuration to install as a different service and avoid overwriting your app.

 The App Engine endpoint requires Admin permissions, which prevents an attacker from maliciously triggering repeated builds.
-However, if you want to test the endpoint, you must login.
+However, if you want to trigger the endpoint using command-line tools you must authenticate first.
 See [Securing URLs for Cron](https://cloud.google.com/appengine/docs/standard/go/config/cron#securing_urls_for_cron).

 At present App Engine submits builds within its own project.
 You could extend this code to submit builds to other projects by editing the App Engine code slightly and granting appropriate IAM privileges.